jessicahirsch/pawpal/README.md

 Finally, build a form that will allow these overburdened zoologists to add new species to their database, update existing records, and delete records if they need.

 ##STEPS:
 1. Create a database, and then run the seeds file.
-Make sure you're including the proper pacakges: Express, Mustache-Express, pg-promise, and body-parser.
+Make sure you're installing proper pacakges: Express, Mustache-Express, pg-promise, and body-parser.

 2. Create a route in your Express app that renders a list of all creatures in the database.